 But who is Ygor?
-The usual conception of Ygor, seen in so many cartoons and used so amusingly by Terry Pratchett comes partly from Fritz in Frankenstein (1931).
+The usual conception of Ygor,, comes partly from Fritz in Frankenstein (1931).
 A character modeled on Fritz but going by the name 'Igor' turns up in Mel Brooks' Young Frankenstein.
-Pratchett adds the lisp Charles Laughton used when playing Quasimodo to create the finishes subject.
+The lisp that Charles Laughton used when playing Quasimodo helps create the finishes subject.

-The Ygor in Young Frankenstein may have donated his name to a horror archetype, but he bears little resemblance to that archetype.
-He is not a hunchback, his lopsided shoulders the result of his broken neck, rather than curvature of the spine.
-He does not assist in the creation of the monster, and he certainly does not call Frankenstein his 'Master', or even 'Mathter'.
-Ygor is a villain in his own right with his own agenda, not brilliant as Frankenstein is but cunning and ruthless.
+The Ygor in Son of Frankenstein may have donated his name to a horror archetype, but he bears little resemblance to that archetype.
+He is not a hunchback.
+His lopsided shoulders are the result of the broken neck from his botched hanging, rather than curvature of the spine.
+Ygor does not assist in the creation of the Monster, and he certainly does not call Frankenstein his 'Master', or even 'Mathter'.
+Ygor is a villain in his own right with his own agenda -- not as brilliant as Frankenstein, but cunning and ruthless.
 In spite of his death in Son, he goes on to reappear in Ghost of Frankenstein, though his fate after that is murky indeed.

 The Frankenstein Family: Early in the film one of the old councilors claims that Wolf is bound to follow in Henry's footsteps.
 "It's in the blood," he says.
 At this point, there is precisely zero evidence for this assertion.
 Henry's folly we know, but Henry's father was a gruff old duffer who gave no suggestion that he was interested in science, let alone forbidden science.